sopeeweje/NLP-AI-Diagnosis/README.md

 ```( \"dna\" or \"rna\" ) and ( \"machine learning\" or "\artificial intelligence\" )```

 <h3>Feature extraction</h3>
+<p>The feature extraction script extracts the desired number of TF-IDF features from the dataset and also summarizes NIH funding in the data by funding institute, by year, and by funding mechanism.</p>
+<h3>Find <i>K</i></h3>
+<p>The optimal number of clusters <i>K</i> (topics within the dataset) can be determined empirically using the find_k.py script, which allows monitoring of silhouette score and sum of squared errors with modulation of <i>K</i>.</p>
 <h3>Results</h3>
 <p>Results from each run are returned in the "results" directory:</p>
 <ul>